 The Global LEI System1 is being used as a foundation for this 10 character UTI prefix solution.
-Characters 7-18 form the entity-specific portion of the 20 character global LEI number allocation scheme.
+Characters 7-18 form the alphanumeric, randomly generated 2 entity-specific portion of the 20 character global LEI number allocation scheme.
 The first 10 characters, characters 7-16, of this entity-specific portion should thus be used as the UTI prefix in line with the construct and waterfall described below.